-Here is a shortlist of some of the benefits and features of credit cards that customers can take advantage of.
+Here is a shortlist of some of the best credit card perks and features that customers can take advantage of.
 Remember that different credit cards have different features, so check what’s included before you sign up for a card.

 a.
 Purchase protection insurance

 Think of this feature as an insurance policy for items you’ve bought with that credit card.
 It provides cover for items up to a certain value for a limited period of time (say six months) and can be incredibly useful if an item breaks and you don’t have a warranty from the manufacturer.

 This insurance policy allows you to claim price differences for an item you bought with your credit card provider.
 For example, you might’ve bought a washing machine from one store for $700, then a couple of weeks later been disappointed to notice the same washing machine selling for only $600 in a different store – if you could prove this price difference to your credit card provider, you could receive a $100 rebate.

 Different card providers often have varying terms and conditions for price protection insurance, such as: